The Legacy of our Founder

 Coyness L. Ennix, Jr, M.D., FACS

 He practiced medicine in Oakland and the East Bay for the majority of his career, leaving an indelible mark on the medical and education community in Oakland.
 In 1973, as a young attending physician in the emergency room at Highland Hospital, he was the surgeon on call when Oakland Superintendent Dr. Marcus A. Foster and Deputy Superintendent Dr. Bob Blackburn arrived after the fatal shooting by the Symbionese Liberation Army.
-Dr. Ennix managed to save Dr. Blackburn’s life, and decades later, Dr. Blackburn invited Dr. Ennix to serve as a board member of the Marcus Foster Education Institute, in honor of the man Oakland lost.
+Dr. Ennix managed to save Dr. Blackburn’s life.
+Decades later, Dr. Blackburn invited Dr. Ennix to the board of the Marcus Foster Education Institute.
+For the next 20+ years Dr. Ennix supported the organization to award scholarships and support educational programs for thousands of Oakland students, educators and families.

 He was clear in his convictions and often cited his father, and growing up in front of Meharry Medical College as guiding forces in his relentless pursuit of justice.
 The Ennix family played a major role in Nashville, Tennessee to advance civil rights and health care access in the United States.
 His father, Coyness Ennix Sr. was one of 14 Black attorneys in Nashville and served as John Lewis' attorney.
 He was instrumental in getting John Lewis released from jail six times so he could continue the fight for a more inclusive and equitable society.
 Dr. Ennix has continued this legacy in Nashville serving on the board of trustees at Meharry Medical College for the past decade.